 Capitalism, by concentrating millions of workers in its factories, socialising the process of labour, imparts a social character to production; nevertheless it is the capitalists who appropriate the fruits of labour.
 This fundamental contradiction of capitalism-the contradiction between the social character of production and the private-capitalist form of appropriation-manifests itself in production anarchy and in the fact that the purchasing power of society falls short of the expansion of production and leads periodically to destructive economic crises.
-Crises and periods of industrial stagnation in turn are still more ruinous to small producers, increase the dependence of wage-labour on capital and lead more rapidly to a relative, and sometimes an absolute deterioration of the condition of the working class.
+Crises and periods of industrial stagnation, in turn, are still more ruinous to small producers, increase the dependence of wage-labour on capital and lead more rapidly to a relative, and sometimes an absolute, deterioration of the condition of the working class.

 The growth and development of the contradictions of bourgeois society are accompanied by the growing discontent of the working people and the exploited masses with the capitalist system, by an increase in the number of proletarians and their greater unity, and by a sharpening of their struggle against the exploiters.
-At the same time there is an accelerated creation of the material conditions that make possible the replacement of capitalist by Communist production relations-that is, the accomplishment of the social revolution which is the aim of the Communist Party, the politically conscious exponent of the class movement of the proletariat.
+At the same time there is an accelerated creation of the material conditions that make possible the replacement of capitalist by communist production relations, that is, the accomplishment of the social revolution which is the aim of the Communist Party, the politically conscious exponent of the class movement of the proletariat.

 The working class, which is the most consistent revolutionary class, is the chief motive force of the revolutionary transformation of the world.
 In the course of class struggles it becomes organised, sets up its trade unions and political parties, and wages an economic, political and theoretical struggle against capitalism.
-In fulfilling its historic mission as the revolutionary remaker of the old society and creator of a new system, the working class has become the exponent, not only of its own class interests, but of the interests of all working people.
+In fulfilling its historic mission as the revolutionary remaker of the old society and creator of a new system, the working class becomes the exponent, not only of its own class interests, but of the interests of all working people.
 It is the natural leader of all forces fighting against capitalism.

-The dictatorship of the proletariat and the leadership of the Marxist-Leninist Party are indispensable conditions for the triumph of the Socialist revolution and the building of Socialism.
+The dictatorship of the proletariat and the leadership of the Marxist-Leninist party are indispensable conditions for the triumph of the socialist revolution and the building of socialism.
+The firm alliance of the working class and the working peasant masses under the leadership of the working class is the supreme principle of the dictatorship of the proletariat.

 The process of concentration and centralisation of capital, while destroying free competition, led in the early twentieth century to the establishment of powerful capitalist monopoly associations-syndicates, cartels, and trusts-which acquired decisive importance in the economy, led to the merging of bank capital and immensely concentrated industrial capital, and to intensive export of capital.
-The trusts, which encompassed entire groups of capitalist Powers, began the economic division of a world already divided territorially among the wealthiest countries.
+The trusts, which encompassed entire groups of capitalist powers, began the economic division of a world already divided territorially among the wealthiest countries.
 Capitalism had entered its final stage, the stage of monopoly capitalism, of imperialism.

-The period of a more or less smooth spread of capitalism all over the globe gave way to spasmodic, cataclysmic development, causing an unprecedented growth and aggravation of all the contradictions of capitalism-economic, political, class and national.
-The imperialist Powers' struggle for markets, for spheres of capital investment for raw materials and labour, and for world domination became more intense than ever.
-In an epoch of the undivided rule of imperialism, that struggle necessarily led to devastating wars.
+The period of a more or less smooth spread of capitalism all over the globe gave way to spasmodic, cataclysmic development causing an unprecedented growth and aggravation of all the contradictions of capitalism-economic, political, class, and national.
+The struggle of the imperialist powers for markets, for spheres of capital investment, for raw materials and labour, and for world domination became more intense than ever.
+In an epoch of the undivided rule of imperialism, this struggle necessarily led to devastating wars.

-Imperialism is decaying and capitalism is moribund; it is the eve of the Socialist revolution The world capitalist system as a whole is ripe for the social revolution of the proletariat.
+Imperialism is decaying and moribund capitalism; it is the eve of the socialist revolution.
+The world capitalist system as a whole is ripe for the social revolution of the proletariat.